haiderlikesrust/bonkkv2/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy bonkv2.fun to your VPS with automatic deployment via GitHub Actions.
+This guide explains how to deploy ponk.fun to your VPS with automatic deployment via GitHub Actions.

 ## Prerequisites